yueXiao2/NeuronNetwork/README.md

 Then these outputs are used as inputs for neuron o<sub>1</sub>, denoted as o:<br/>
 <p align="center"> o(x) = f(y<sub>1</sub>w<sub>5</sub> + y<sub>2</sub>w<sub>6</sub>)   (4) </p><br/>

+## Supervised Training
+When untrained, I first assign random weights w<sub>i</sub> to each input.
+Through providing sample training sets and undergoing supervised training, the weights of the inputs are adjusted accordingly, given the desired output prediction.
+This is essnetially an optimisation problem, where the goal is to minimise the training loss which is also the empirical risk:<br/>
+<p align="center"> L(x) = &frac1n;   (3) </p><br/>